Department of Computer Science, University of Manchester: Software Systems

 The Software Systems group is concerned with the design, modelling, simulation and construction of mission-critical systems that challenge the states-of-the-art in both software engineering and performance engineering.
 Such systems are fundamentally composed of physically distributed component sub-systems, and are characterised by large data spaces and high compute needs, with associated complex interactions between the components.
-Academic staff members include Professor John Keane, Kung-Kiu Lau, Liping Zhao and Graham Riley.
+Academic staff members include John Keane.

 Text Mining

 The Text Mining group performs research to extract useful information and knowledge from unstructured text, particularly in the field of bioinformatics.
 The group also performs research into Natural Language Processing (NLP) and hosts the National Centre for Text Mining.
-The group is led by Professor Sophia Ananiadou and includes academic members Professor Jun'ichi Tsujii, John McNaught (retired) and Goran Nenadic.
+The group is led by Sophia Ananiadou and includes academic members Jun'ichi Tsujii, John McNaught (retired) and Goran Nenadic.

 Advanced Interfaces

 The Advanced Interfaces Group (AIG) researches virtual environments, collaborative visualization systems, and computer vision.
-The group is led by Steve Pettifer and includes academic staff Aphrodite Galata, Toby Howard (Honorary Reader), Tim Morris.
+The group is led by Steve Pettifer and includes academic staff Toby Howard (Honorary Reader).
 Research projects include UTOPIA software.

 Imaging Science

 The Imaging sciences is part of the Centre for Imaging Sciences, a research department focusing on imaging physics, image processing, computer vision, and the development and application of imaging biomarkers in healthcare.
-The group is run by Professor Chris J. Taylor jointly with the School of Medicine.
-The group includes Professor Tim Cootes.
+The group is run by Chris J. Taylor jointly with the School of Medicine.